 Money is pretty much the main reason why anyone sells their van, so it’s important to know how selling privately or to a used van business will affect your returns.

 Simply, you stand to gain more money for your van if you sell privately, providing you can find the right buyer and are willing to put in the legwork.
 Online used van buyers will always offer you the best deal they can, as there is a great deal of competition in the marketplace, but you’ll nearly always get a better price going private.
-This is because businesses who buy your van will be doing so with the intent to sell it on at a later point, which means that they need to adjust margins to increase their chances of making a profit.
+This is because businesses who buy your van will be doing so with the intent to sell it at a later point, which means that they need to adjust margins to increase their chances of making a profit.

 Unfortunately, the higher payout of a private sale does come with some downsides.

-Selling privately will be a longer process with more direct involvement required, meaning you’ll need to put the time in to make the money.
+Selling privately will be a long process with more direct involvement required, meaning you’ll need to put the time in to make the money.
 Businesses, either locally or online, will handle most of the legwork for you if you choose to sell, which cuts down the time you’ll spend massively and result in a quicker sale.

 With that in mind, we’ll break down some of the things you’ll need to handle when selling privately and the risks they carry.

 Selling your van privately places more demand on you to handle the process, which invariably increases the risk involved when selling your van.
-There are a number of pitfalls you could fall foul to if you’re not careful, so it’s best to be aware what is required before diving into a private sale; everything from advertising and communication to legal paperwork will need to be handled by you, so keep this in mind at all times.
+There are a number of pitfalls you could fall foul to if you’re not careful, so it’s best to be aware of what is required before diving into a private sale; everything from advertising and communication to legal paperwork will need to be handled by you, so keep this in mind at all times.

 Initially, you’ll have to handle all advertising and its cost yourself, which will include taking photos, writing about the vehicle and handling any enquiries from potential buyers.
 You’ll want to advertise in as many locations as possible to increase your chances of finding a buyer, but make sure to weigh up the costs that come with it.